docQodly/docs/docs/studio/pageLoaders/styling.md

 ```

 :::tip
-To prevent such issues, it's important to use unique class names, particularly in webforms with layered structures.
+To prevent such issues, it's important to use unique class names, particularly in Pages with layered structures.
 :::

-This issue is also prevalent in more complex webform arrangements, such as dialogs within webform loaders, where CSS cascading can lead to similarly unexpected styling challenges.
+This issue is also prevalent in more complex Page arrangements, such as dialogs within Page loaders, where CSS cascading can lead to similarly unexpected styling challenges.

 <!--

-## CSS Class Behavior and Cascading in Webforms
+## CSS Class Behavior and Cascading in Pages

-In webforms, particularly those with webform loaders, understanding how CSS classes behave is crucial.
+In Pages, particularly those with Page loaders, understanding how CSS classes behave is crucial.
 Even when elements like buttons are nested within multiple layers, the naming of CSS classes plays a significant role.
-If a button in a webform loader and one in the main webform share the same local class name, , CSS cascading can lead to unexpected style mergers, the css styles for the nested element are merged from both the parent webform css class ad its own.
+If a button in a Page loader and one in the main Page share the same local class name, , CSS cascading can lead to unexpected style mergers, the css styles for the nested element are merged from both the parent Page css class ad its own.
 This is a common challenge in web design, where styles defined in a parent element or component can inadvertently affect child elements or components, especially when they share class names.

 ```html